tritiumdev/cereal-ocpp2/src/example/README.md

 # Comment

-The build.sh script in this directory simply compiles authorize_request.cpp.
-Once done run bin/authorize_request to see some output.
+The build.sh script in this directory simply compiles all .cpp files in this directory.

+Different examples will be added sporadically.